 Air Travel With Golf Clubs

 We've all heard the horror stories about major airlines mishandling luggage and damaging personal property for years.
 There's no doubt that many baggage handlers are more careful with customers' bags than others, but when it comes to a huge investment like your golf clubs and equipment, you simply do not want to take any risks.
 Consider the following tips to make sure that your clubs are safe, even if they land in the dubious hands of a disgruntled airline employee.

 - Before you check golf clubs, check your airline.
 Every airline has different policies regarding special bags and different baggage types.
 That's why you should check with your airline to make sure there are no additional fees or special stipulations that could put a damper on your trip (and wallet) when checking your golf clubs.
 Most major airlines have detailed information on what can and can't be checked, and it's usually available online.
-For example, you can check out Delta's policy on checked baggage and golf clubs by clicking here.
+For example, you can check out Delta's policy on checked baggage and golf clubs.